scrabbletank/farhome-rules/rulesdoc.md

 ***Superior:*** You may use this against ranged, single target spell attacks.
 Spell attacks deflected this way cannot be fired back.

+#### Enrage

+- **AP Cost:** 3/3/3
+- **Weapon:** N/A
+- **Range:** N/A
+- **Level Required:** 4/11/22

+Go into a frenzied rage, focusing your fury into your attacks.
+For the next minute you are Strengthened.
+While Strengthened you cannot take reactions.

+***Enhanced:*** Choose a humanoid creature within 5 tiles of you to be the focus of your rage.
+Make an intimidation challenge against the creatures Willpower save.
+On success they are frightened by you while you are Strengthened.

+***Superior:*** While Strengthened you add a superior die to Strength and Stamina saves.

 #### Flurry